-When using an ATM in Indonesia, your foreign bank card should be automatically detected and you should then be given the option to have the screen displayed in English or in Indonesian.
+When using an ATM in Indonesia, your foreign bank card should be automatically detected – giving you the option to have the screen displayed in English or Indonesian.
 The ATM will dispense Indonesian Rupiah, usually in denominations of Rp 50,000 (around AUD$5*) or Rp 100,000 (around AUD$11*), and you will likely be limited to withdrawing around Rp 2 million (around AUD$220*).

-ATMs are located just about everywhere in Thailand, and many businesses operate on a cash only basis, so you will need to have cash on you during your holiday.
-Most Thai banks charge a 200 baht fee per withdrawal (around AUD$8*) from a foreign bank card, and you will also be charged a fee by your bank for using your Aussie card overseas, so this is something to keep in mind.
+ATMs are located just about everywhere in Thailand and many businesses operate on a cash only basis, so you’ll need to have cash on you during your holiday.
+Most Thai banks charge a 200 baht fee per withdrawal (around AUD$8*) from a foreign bank card and you’ll also be charged a fee by your bank for using your Aussie card overseas, so this is something to keep in mind.

 The main foreign-friendly ATMs belong to the Bank of China, Merchant's Bank and ICBC, as these are usually easy to find and offer instructions in English.

 And, you'll find that ATMs owned by the banks don't tend to charge local operator fees, so you'll only be hit by the ATM fee charged by your own bank.

 The withdrawal limit at ATMs in Singapore is usually around the SGD$3,000 per day mark (around AUD$3000*).

-In Malaysia, you're most likely to find ATMs located at the major bank branches, inside shopping centre's and at airports.
-Usually ATMs connected to Maybank or Public Bank are problem-free for foreign issued cards.
+In Malaysia, you're most likely to find ATMs located at the major bank branches, inside shopping centres and at airports.
+Usually, ATMs connected to Maybank or Public Bank are problem-free for foreign-issued cards.

-ATMs are widespread in Hanoi, Ho Chi Minh City and Da Nang, but Vietcombank, Agribank, Vietin Bank and Sacombank have a good network across the country so you may be able to find an ATM connected to one of these banks further afield.
+ATMs are widespread in Hanoi, Ho Chi Minh City and Da Nang.
+But Vietcombank, Agribank, Vietin Bank and Sacombank have a good network across the country, so you may be able to find an ATM connected to one of these banks further afield.

+ATMs are widely available in major cities in the Philippines, like Manila, but you may struggle to find a bank (let alone an ATM) in more rural areas.
 Good ATMs to look out for are ones attached to Chinatrust, Citibank, HSBC, Maybank and Standard Chartered Bank, but no matter which ATM you use, you will be charged 200 pesos (PHP) (around AUD$6*) per withdrawal.

 You might find that ATMs run out of money on weekends, paydays and before or during national holidays, so keep this in mind when you need to make a cash withdrawal.

-Try get the ATM to dispense smaller notes for you by withdrawing a random amount, like $280 rather than $300, so that you don't land up with all large banknotes that you can't get change for.
+Try get the ATM to dispense smaller notes for you by withdrawing a random amount, like $280 rather than $300, so you don't land up with all large banknotes that you can't get change for.

 *AUD conversions of ATM fees and withdrawal limits are indicative only and are not based on a specific rate of exchange available on any given day.